 Lightning occurs with ALL thunderstorms.
-An average 54 deaths and approximately 300 injuries occur around the U.S. annually.
+An average 53 deaths and hundreds more injuries occur around the U.S. annually.
 An estimated 100,000 thunderstorms occur nationwide each year.
 The southeast Texas area averages 50 to 60 days with thunderstorms per year.

 Lightning results from the buildup and discharge of electrical energy between positive and negatively charged areas.
 Most lightning deaths or injuries occur when people are on a golf course, near water, or standing under trees for shelter.
 The late afternoon or early evening hours during the summer are the most common times for lightning casualties nationwide, but they can occur just about any time of year near the Gulf coast.
 The Gulf coast has the highest incidences of lightning strikes annually throughout the U.S.